YonatanRubin/LogicTrainingWheels/proof-verification/README.md

 * column **C** with the justification for each row.

-Each file can contain as many proofs as you want as long as each proof restarts the numbering (in column `A`)
+Each file can contain as many proofs as you want as long as each proof restarts the numbering (in column `A`) The verification will create a new file named `**original_file**-checked.xlsx`.
+This file will contain the original proofs and color the justification color according to the following rules:

+* <span style="color:green">GREEN</span> when the statement follows from the justification or a showline and it's related lines are in accordance with the specified method.
+* <span style="color:red">RED</span> when it does not.
+* <span style="color:yellow">YELLOW</span> when there is no justification for the line.
+* <span style="color:purple">PURPLE</span> when there was an error in checking the justification.
+This usually indicates that either the statement was not a valid statement or that the justification does not have enough rows as it should.

 ### Docs File